What Should a Healthy Diet Look Like?

 Let’s start with CARBOHYDRATES:

 Carbohydrates are important to include in a healthy diet in order to give your brain and muscles the energy they need, to promote proper digestion, and to support hormone balance as well.
 But as far as your health goes, there are certain carbs that promote health more so than others.
 There are a lot of different foods that make up carbohydrates: bread, pasta, rice, oats, cereal, cookies, cakes, candy, etc… the things we classically consider “grains” and sweets.
-But also fruit is considered a carbohydrates as well as regular dairy products such as regular cow’s milk and regular non-Greek yogurt.
+But fruit and regular dairy (regular cow’s milk and regular non-Greek yogurt) items are considered carbohydrates as well.
 And while the media may try to tell you otherwise, carbohydrates are not bad for you!
-But there are certain carbs that offer the most nutritional value.
+But there are certain carbs that offer more nutritional value.

 Which carbs are best for you and why -

 The best sources of carbs and where we want to try and get the majority of our carbohydrate intake from would be whole grains and fruit.
 There is a general rule of thumb that at least half of your grains should be WHOLE grains.
 However, the more of your grains that you can consume as whole grains, the better.
-It is best to get our carbohydrates from whole grains and fruits because they give us benefits that other carbs (like cakes, cookies, and refined grains like white bread and regular pasta) do not.
-Each of these offer a variety of vitamins, minerals, and fiber that promote a healthy GI system and overall health.
+It is best to get our carbohydrates from whole grains and fruits because they give us benefits that other carbs (like cakes, cookies, and refined grains such as white bread & regular pasta) do not.
+Each of these offer a variety of vitamins, minerals, and FIBER that promote a healthy GI system and overall health.
+Not sure why we need fiber?
+Click HERE to find out ALL you need to know about fiber and where to get it in your food.
 Check out our blog post all about whole grains and how to cook them HERE.
 Fruit is also an excellent way to get high quality carbohydrates in your diet.
 Fruit provides the same basic glucose (the compound all carbohydrates break down into) to your body while also being full of vitamins, minerals, and antioxidants.
 These antioxidants and nutrients support our muscle recovery, immune system, and can even help fight chronic diseases.
 So when it comes to carbohydrates, whole grains & fruit are at the foundation of a nutritious diet.

 Want to know more on if carbs are bad for you?
 Check out our video here: